kubenav/kubenav/README.md

 - [Google OAuth 2.0 Configuration](https://kubenav.io/help/google-oauth2-configuration.html)
 - [Microsoft Azure: Creating App Credentials](https://kubenav.io/help/microsoft-azure-creating-app-credentials.html)

-On desktop kubenav will automatic load all configured clusters from your `~/.kube/config` file.
-If you want to use another Kubeconfig file you can start kubenav with the `-kubeconfig` Flag.
-You can also use the `-kubeconfig-include` and `-kubeconfig-exclude` flag to load Kubeconfig files from multiple locations.
-The `-sync` flag can be used to write context changes back to your Kubeconfig file, so the context is also changed on your terminal.
+On desktop kubenav will automatic load all configured clusters from the default Kubeconfig file or the `KUBECONFIG` environment variable.
+If you want to use another Kubeconfig file, you can start kubenav with the `-kubeconfig` Flag.
+You can also use the `-kubeconfig-include` and `-kubeconfig-exclude` flag to load Kubeconfig files from multiple locations by glob.
+The `-sync` flag can be used to write context changes back to your Kubeconfig file, so the context is also changed in your terminal.

 ## Beta and Nightly Builds